 While we always recommend you to check the dosage instructions on the back of every CBD product you buy, the general consensus is- yes.
-Because oral forms of CBD get absorbed over a long period of time, typically, CBD can be treated as a daily supplement.
+Because oral forms of CBD get absorbed over a long period of time, CBD can be treated as a daily supplement.
 Some instructions may recommend taking 2 capsules a day, some will give you an estimate.

-Even a full spectrum CBD capsule (with trace amounts of THC, always under 0.3%) can’t get you high.
+Not if you buy it from a legal, reputable source - such as the Alphagreen website!
+Even a full spectrum CBD capsule (with trace amounts of THC, always under 1mg) can’t get you high.
 There’s simply not enough THC to intoxicate you- brands will add THC to a CBD product for added therapeutic benefits.
 Studies have shown that even small amounts of THC improve the product’s ‘entourage effect’.

 If you’re asking how long orally ingested CBD’s effects last - the general consensus is between 4-8 hours.
 Pretty long!

-What’s Contained In a CBD Capsule?
+What’s in a CBD capsule?

-The CBD oil is encased in, either gelatin or vegetable cellulose- we do recommend that if you’re vegan/vegetarian or do not consume pork that you check for the vegetable cellulose shell.
+A CBD capsule will typically contain about 10-25mg of CBD oil (although this varies- please do check the ingredients on the back to see what suits you).
+The CBD oil is encased in, either gelatin or vegetable cellulose.
+We do recommend that if you’re vegan/vegetarian or do not consume pork that you check for the vegetable cellulose shell.